 “That’s…” Reiji hesitates to refute Hadrias’s words.

-There is still one more person who needs to be silenced, her Highness Graziela.
+There is still one more person who needs to be silenced, her Highness Graziella.
 “Duke Hadrias, do you believe I would approve such an action?
 We also fought against the mazoku forces here.”

-Graziela understands that what she says won’t hold.
+Graziella understands that what she says won’t hold.
 Despite how much she complains, it won’t do anything to obstruct Reiji’s achievements.
 Hadrias, however, has an answer ready to pacify her.
-“Your Highness, Princess Graziela, allow us to overlook the matter of you invading Aster’s territory.
+“Your Highness, Princess Graziella, allow us to overlook the matter of you invading Aster’s territory.
 We promise not to raise a single objection.”

 “Am I mistaken?
 Did her Highness not lead a military force into Aster territory?”